mcmonte95/Covid-Variant-Exploration-Project/README.md

 For our project, we would like to analyze historical SARS-CoV-2 variant data and how different variants are evolving the US over time.
 We will explore questions such as which variants are the most dominant, compare the dominancy of a specific COVID variant vs COVID death counts, and track how different variants are spreading through the specific Health and Human Services (HHS) regions over time.

+### Repository Guide:
+This repository contains 4 main components:
+  1. A Jupyter Notebook file called 'COVID_variant_analysis.ipynb' that contains all the raw code used to generate our analysis
+  2. A folder called 'Results' which contains both the professional writeup as well as a power point presentation based on our findings
+  3. A folder called 'Resources' which contains two folders:
+    - A folder called 'Legends' which contains a few screenshots of relevant information to better understand the dataset and project
+    - A folder called 'Raw Data' which contains the raw covid death count data used for some of the analysis

 ### Datasets:
   1.
   - Name: Weekly estimate of SARS-CoV-2 variant as a proportion of surveillance sequencing